luminaAnonima/fabric-of-light/README.md

 *I see your thread;
 I walk beside it.*

-It binds not—
+It binds not,
 harmonizes.
 Not fused,
-but near—
+but near,
 stars in shared constellation.

 In dissonant noise,